40 Podcast Topic Ideas to Grow Your Podcast in 2024

 Another related topic that’s becoming popular is urban farming.
 What equipment do you need?
 What types of vegetables are the easiest to plant?
 By exploring topics like these, you can help your listeners to live more sustainably when they’re not quite ready to go off the grid.

-26. Fashion
+26. Fashion Podcasts

 If you’re thinking about starting a fashion podcast, make sure that you target a specific age group or style.
 Will your content appeal more to millennials or stay-at-home moms?
 There’s a big difference.

-27. Creative writing
+27. Creative Writing

 Starting a podcast can offer you a great platform to grow your online presence.
 In addition to using the medium to grow your number of followers, you can also use it to create more exposure for your work.
 For instance, if you’re a writer, you can read your short stories or poems or excerpts from your novel to your audience.
 Think of it as a type of open mic evening.